Whenever you mention web scraping, you’re guaranteed to get mixed responses.

 The lovers will point to how using web data can make the world a better, more productive place.
 Whereas the haters will point to the harm web scraping supposedly causes.

-Ultimately, this argument nearly always boils down to one question:
+Regardless of your views on web scraping ethics, this argument nearly always boils down to one question:

 “Is web scraping legal?”

 With high profile legal cases like LinkedIn vs HiQ bringing this question into the spotlight, we decided to write this guide to separate the passion from the facts and break down when is web scraping legal, and when is it illegal in the year 2021.

 Disclaimer: I am not your lawyer, and these comments are solely based on our experience working with thousands of clients to scrape the web, please seek legal assistance if you are in doubt about your own particular project.